UPDATED JUNE 16, 2025

 d.
 Browning/Yellowing of the display image from excessive heating of the LCD and/or backlight components

 f.
-Black images when viewer through polarized sunglasses (excludes BoldVu® 98” products)
+Black images when viewed through polarized sunglasses (excludes BoldVu® 98” products)

 g.
 Photoconductivity (i.e., areas of the displayed image turning milky white/dark grey when exposed to direct sun)